Mirantis/mke-docs/content/docs/configuration/support-bundle.md

     ```
     {{< /tab >}}
     {{< tab >}}
-    1. Delete the support-bundle binary file from the location where it was placed
+    1. Delete the `support-bundle` binary file from where it was placed
-      during installation.
+      at installation.
-    2. Run the following command to remove the support bundle:
+    2. Remove the support bundle:

       ```commandline
       sudo rm /usr/local/bin/kubectl-support_bundle